Riverland Mallee Coorong Local Health Network Aboriginal Health

 This clinic is for non-urgent health concerns.
 If your concern is serious or urgent, please contact your local GP or visit your nearest Emergency Department.
 Always call Triple Zero (000) in an emergency.

-Diabetes Clinic in Barmera
+Diabetes clinic in Barmera

 Have you recently been diagnosed with diabetes, or have been living with diabetes for a while?